 We have shown that using unstructured data, it is possible to monitor for adverse drug events, learn drug-drug interactions, identify off-label drug usage, generate practice-based evidence for difficult-to-test clinical hypotheses, identify new medical insights, and generate phenotypic fingerprints as well as build predictive models.
-Our efforts in drug safety surveillance were recently the focus of a commentary titled Advancing the Science of Pharmacovigilance.
+News coverage.

 Learning Health System examples: